top of page

 If you witness tree trimmers or anyone disturbing or destroying an active nest (one with viable eggs or chicks), ask them to STOP!

-Migratory Bird Protection Act and California State Code.
-If they do not cooperate, call the CALTIP number below; give exact information about location, cross streets, name of offending company, vehicle license plate number, etc.
+Let them know it is against the law.
+California has two regulations protecting nesting birds; CA Fish & Game Code § 3503 (2018) and the California Migratory Bird Protection Act of 2019 that supports the federal law Migratory Bird Treaty Act.
+Fines can be up to $500,000.
+If they do not cooperate, call the CALTIP (888-334-2258); give exact information about location, cross streets, name of offending company, vehicle license plate number, etc.

 • Take photographs!
 Evidence is needed that birds are definitely nesting.